v-san/vulkan_compute_step1/README.md

 # Demo

 The application launches a compute shader that renders the mandelbrot set, by rendering it into a storage fractalBuffer.
+The compute work for image is split into smaller square tiles, which are submitted to different device queues.
 The storage fractalBuffer is then read from the GPU, and saved as `.bmp`.

 ## Building